From the Savoy to Fortnum & Mason, Claridge’s to The Lanesborough, we pick the best places for afternoon tea in the capital

 This grande dame of London’s luxury hotel scene is well practised in the finer details.
 Afternoon tea takes place in the serene, Art Deco surrounds of the bloom-filled Foyer, whose thick-pile carpets and high ceiling absorb any noise – apart from the pleasant piano.
 The goodies arrive on a silver stand (exquisite sandwiches, fresh scones, and fanciful pastries such as a picture-perfect éclair filled with strawberry-and-peach crème pâtissière) and discreet staff are always there to serve your needs.
 There’s even a children’s afternoon tea, with dainty fairy cakes and a menu which doubles up as a colouring book.
 The seamless set-up has been honed during Claridge’s 150-year reign.

 There are few hotel entrances as grand as that of The Lanesborough, from the top-hatted doormen to the Regency styling of the lobby.
-The lobby leads to the Céleste – the glass-roofed restaurant – which is bedecked in sky blue and gold with cornicing and chandeliers the size of tractor tyres.
-The afternoon tea menu features gluten– and dairy-free options (although they need to be booked in advance).
-The prestige option gets you truffle on your egg sandwich, caviar on your salmon and a glass of Champagne.
-The hotel is currently offering a Frida Kahlo-inspired Tea, celebrating the exhibition dedicated to the artist at the Victoria & Albert Museum this summer.
+The lobby leads to Michelin-starred Céleste – the glass-roofed restaurant – which is bedecked in sky blue and gold with cornicing and chandeliers the size of tractor tyres.
+The hotel is currently offering a pretty-in-pastels Afternoon Tea in collaboration with Peggy Porschen, the celebrated Belgravia baker, who held her first pastry chef position at The Lanesborough.

 The afternoon tea at this Mayfair venue is thoroughly good fun.
 All the classic elements have been given a twist, creating a more modern take on the tradition.
 The room is decorated with David Shrigley illustrations, and a finger sandwich comes with caviar and a quail egg.
 It’s all terribly cool.
 The icing on the cake?
 The Gallery, with its pink booths and domed ceiling, that makes you feel like you’re inside a giant fondant fancy.